Gaku Harada

-Gaku Harada (原田 岳, Harada Gaku) is a Japanese footballer who plays as a goalkeeper for club, V-Varen Nagasaki.
+Gaku Harada (原田 岳, Harada Gaku) is a Japanese footballer who plays as a goalkeeper for Kataller Toyama.

 Career

 On 25 October 2016, it was announced that Harada would be promoted to the first team from the 2017 season.
 During the 2017 season, he didn't play a single league match, spending most of his time practicing.

 Harada made his debut for Sagamihara against Iwate Grulla Morioka.